-Sexual reproduction is able to generate genetic variation in offspring because the process of meiosis randomly shuffles genes across chromosomes and then randomly separates half of those chromosomes into each gamete.
+During sexual reproduction, meiosis generates genetic variation in offspring because the process randomly shuffles genes across chromosomes and then randomly separates half of those chromosomes into each gamete.
 The two gametes then randomly fuse to form a new organism.
-Genetic variation is one of the keys to evolutionary fitness.
-This is made possible because reproductive cells undergo meiosis, which is the process in which one cell divides twice to produce four sperm or four eggs.
+Genetic variation stands as one of the key factors in evolutionary fitness and biological diversity.
+Reproductive cells undergoing meiosis make this possible, as the process has these specialized sex cells split and multiple after copulation.

 Genetic variation in a population of organisms means that different organisms have different strengths and weaknesses.
-This is important for the survival of population because if new predators show up or food resources become scarce, many organisms will die.
+This acts as important facet of a species' ability to survive and increase its population because if new predators show up or food resources become scarce, many organisms will die.
 However, because of genetic variation some will survive because they can do things such as run faster or eat different foods.
 Those who survive will reproduce and repopulate the community.
-In terms of having toughness against harsh circumstances that threaten to kill off a population, genetic variation increases the chances that some will survive.
+In terms of having toughness against harsh circumstances that threaten to kill off a population, genetic variation increases the chances that some members of a population will survive.

-The first way that meiosis generates genetic diversity is when homologous chromosomes exchange parts by crossing over.
+The first way that meiosis generates genetic diversity occurs when homologous chromosomes exchange parts by crossing over.
 Early on in meiosis, during prophase I, homologous chromosomes pair up.
-Homologous chromosomes are ones that have similar genes: one chromosome came from the mother and one came from the father.
+Homologous chromosomes have similar genes with other homologous chromosomes: one chromosome came from the mother and one came from the father.
 During meiosis, they look for each other and stick together length-wise.
 During this time, they exchange parts of their arms with each other, like combing two deck of cards, shuffling, and then equally separating the two decks.
-The result is that the paired homologous chromosomes now have regions of DNA that were formerly on the other chromosome.
+The results in paired homologous chromosomes that now have regions of DNA that were formerly on the other chromosome.

-The second way that meiosis generates genetic diversity is that each individual chromosome goes into one of four different gametes.
-A gamete is a sperm or an egg cell.
-Meiosis in a normal human cell that has 46 chromosomes produces four gametes that each has 23 chromosomes.
-This is possible because each of the 46 chromosomes had been copied (46 x 2 = 92) before meiosis split that one cell into four ( 92/4 = 23).
-Not only did meiosis shuffle the homologous chromosomes through the cross over event described above, it then split the two pairs (2 x 2 = 4) of homologous chromosomes that did “crossing over” into four separate chromosomes.
+The second way that meiosis generates genetic diversity is that each individual chromosome goes into one of four different gametes: a sperm or an egg cell.
+Meiosis in a normal human cell that has 46 chromosomes produces four gametes that each have 23 chromosomes.
+This can occur because each of the 46 chromosomes had been copied (46 x 2 = 92) before meiosis split that one cell into four ( 92/4 = 23).
+Not only did meiosis shuffle the homologous chromosomes through the cross-over event described above, it then splits the two pairs (2 x 2 = 4) of homologous chromosomes that "crossed over” into four separate chromosomes.
 Each of these chromosomes goes into a separate gamete cell.